sammeh543/CycleTrackApp/README.md

 ## Network Access & IP Whitelisting (Web/Server Mode)

-You can access the app from other devices (like your phone) on the same WiFi network `start-broswer-dev.bat` If you want a little security from other people on your wifi network but not much then follow the next steps:
+You can access the app from other devices (like your phone) on the same WiFi network.

 ### How to Find Your PC’s IP Address